Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 -   On user command:
     -   Capture current `<audio>.currentTime` as `positionSec`,
     -   Send POST with `If-Match-Event`,
-    -   On `409`, show bubble "Out of date; refreshing...", then apply server `snapshot`.
+    -   On `409`, show bubble "operation ignored becuase we are out-of-sync; refreshing...", then apply server `snapshot`.

 ### Caching